Stantheman/gcompat/CONTRIBUTING.rst

 GitLab Pull Requests
 ````````````````````

 #.
-If you do not already have a GitLab account, you must create one.
+If you do not already have an Adélie GitLab_ account, you must create one.

 #.
 Create a *fork* of the packages repository.
 For more information, consult
    the GitLab online documentation.